adamsokolski/freeCodeCamp-random-quote-machine/README.md

 # random-quote-machine

-As a part of Front End Development Libraries Projects, I'm building app, that render random quotes.
+As a part of freeCodeCamp's Front End Development Libraries Projects, I'm building app, that render random quotes.
-Below I will list problems, that I encountered.

-## Issue 1 - Quote is to long to tweet.

-So I can call API for another one, but I think it would be better to simply disable tweet button if quote is too long.
-I want to use every quote, not only short ones.
+## Technologies used

+- React.js
+- React Spring
+- Sass